98.9% Of all customers recommend us, we're so confident about our results we publish all reviews and statsView Live Stats View Reviews

 Module 3: Advanced List Management

-This module will explore applying data validation settings to your worksheet to control data entry.
+This module from our Excel advanced training course will explore applying data validation settings to your worksheet to control data entry.
 You will also identify and use database functions to perform calculations using multiple database fields.

 Creating Data Validation Rules